s3cur3/elixir-starting-point/README.md

   up as a pre-commit hook if it's fast enough)
 - Optional: `.idea/` if you use Jetbrains Intellij as your IDE (this gets you run configurations for formatting & ExUnit tests)

+## Contributions welcome!

+If you have ideas for improvements, by all means open up an issue or submit a PR.
+My philosophy here has basically been to keep things generic while attempting to povide devs with fast, valuable feedback.